Iristyle/ChocolateyPackages/EthanBrown.SublimeText2.EditorPackages/tools/PackageCache/BracketHighlighter/readme.md

 Folds the content of the current surrounding brackets.

 ### Swap Quotes Plugin
 Swap the quotes style of surrounding quotes from double to single or vice versa.
-It also handlings escaping and unescaping of sub quotes.
+It also handles escaping and unescaping of sub quotes.

 ### Tag Plugin
-Plugin used to help highlight tags
+Plugin used to help highlight tags.

 Additional tag settings found in ```bh_core.sublime-settings```:
 ```javascript